 Nestled in a serene, woodsy landscape, the Grenada Elementary School is surrounded by thirty acres.
 Nature trails lead from the rear of campus to an open-air pavillion that can be used as an outdoor classroom or picnic area.
 The school, however, is easily accessible by a four-lane highway on the perimeter of the campus.
 Passage in and around the school is convenient, safe, and efficient.

-A group of teachers, parents, and administrators collaborated to meet the specific needs and learning styles of the younger students, resulting in the design of the 130,000 square foot Grenada Elementary School.
-There are 83 classrooms, a fully carpeted play gymnasium, a modern kitchen and cafetorium, two electronic music rooms, three art rooms, a computer lab, media center, and a library.
-The library contains 15,400 titles including fiction, non-fiction and reference material.
-The library also houses professional materials, teaching units, read-a-long vhs/dvd titles, and audio visual equipment.
+A group of teachers, parents, and administrators collaborated to meet the unique needs of younger students, resulting in the design of the 130,000 square foot Grenada Elementary School.
+Our state-of-the art facility contains 83 classrooms, a play gymnasium, a modern kitchen and cafetorium, two music rooms, three art rooms, five computer labs, and a media center/library.

-**Multi-age groupings are divided into two categories: K-1 and 2-3.
-Reporting is on a nine-week basis with examples of student work and an accompanying progress report assessing grade-level skills.
+-**Multi-age groupings are available in K-1grades.
+Reporting is on a nine-week basis with examples of student work and progress report assessing grade-level student skills.
 Reading is taught with literature-based thematic units complete with paperback books and manuals that have comprehension questions and language/grammar activities.
-The Saxon program provides 2-year math instruction; no determination of pass or retention is made until the child has completed the program.
-However, assessment of grade level skills is ongoing.
+The Saxon program provides 2-year math instruction.
+Assessment of grade level skills is ongoing.

-**Looping allows students to advance from one grade level to the next while keeping the same teacher, eliminating adjustments at the beginning of the second year, providing stability and building a sense of community.
-It is a nine-week graded curriculum based on the skills of the Mississippi Department of Education’s Benchmarks.
+-**Looping, a two-year program, allows students to advancefrom one grade level to the next while keeping the same teacher, eliminating adjustments at the beginning of the second year, providing stability and building a sense of community.
+It is a nine-week graded curriculum based on the skills of the State’s College and Career Readiness Standards.